 The Small Company Making Some of the World’s Best Headphones

-The end of the Cold War and collapse of the Iron Curtain brought more than just political freedom to Eastern Europe and the Balkans.
-What was once a dead market for high-end audio, is now a thriving scene with dozens of domestic manufacturers.
+After the end of the Cold War, what was once a dead market for high-end audio has become a thriving scene with dozens of domestic manufacturers.
 Eastern Europe is not only supporting its own domestic consumer electronics industry but exporting reference-quality level equipment to the finest audio stores to the rest of the world.
 Brands such as Heed Audio (Hungary), Trafomatic Audio (Serbia), Kuzma (Slovenia), Thrax Audio (Bulgaria) and Meze Audio are taking on established giants and winning.

 Based in Romania, Meze Audio introduced its first high-end headphones, the 99 Classics closed-back headphones, in 2015 and they almost immediately received an enthusiastic response from the Head-Fi community.
 At the time the high-end headphone market was becoming saturated with planar magnetic headphones and custom IEMs retailing for thousands of dollars, the Meze 99 ($309) were an over-achieving bargain.
 With their hand-polished walnut earcups, lightweight headband, and high-performance drivers, the affordable Romanian headphones were a much-needed glass of Tuica when everyone was demanding 18-year-old Aberlour.

 The 99 Classics are closed-back headphones that Meze Audio released in 2015.
 The cost just over $300.